18 Reasons Boomers Built $76 Trillion (And They’re Still Not Done)

 The Tax Perks of Aging: 17 Tax Breaks You Can Claim After 50

-They Built and Sold Businesses for Profit
+Built and Sold Businesses

 Boomers didn’t just work jobs, they built businesses.
 Many started companies during economic booms, when access to funding, reasonable taxes, and lower competition made entrepreneurship a viable path to success.